MichaelCollinx/dashboard/README.md

-This is an cleaned data in excel
+This is a cleaned data in excel